-Created by our in house specialist, the first is known as the EXPOSED DYEING, this process involves heating up the dye to allow the molecules to loosen up making it easier for the leather to absorb the pigments.
+EXPOSED DYEING, this process involves heating up the dye to allow the molecules to loosen up making it easier for the leather to absorb the pigments.
 This method of dyeing, is similar to the process of leather tanning.
 While in its steam state, the liquid is exposed to oxygen in the air allowing the dye to thinner and gradually soak in.

-The second is known as POST DYEING, this method involves the application of the dye naturally without heat (i.e cold application).
+POST DYEING, this method involves the application of the dye naturally without heat (i.e cold application).
 Each layer is given at least 30 minutes drying time before the second coat is laid on until the desired shade is achieved.